immich-app/immich/docs/docs/install/docker-compose.md

 - Populate `UPLOAD_LOCATION` with your preferred location for storing backup assets.
 - Consider changing `DB_PASSWORD` to something randomly generated
 - Consider changing `TYPESENSE_API_KEY` to something randomly generated
+- Configure OAuth environment variables if you're using SSO.
+See [Administration - OAuth](/docs/administration/oauth) for more details

 ### Step 3 - Start the containers